OpenText Data Protector: History

 of cloud native applications like M365 but also various hypervisors like OpenShift, KVM, Nutanix, ProxMox and Kubernetes.

 OpenText acquired Micro Focus in 2023, and was renamed OpenText Data Protector.

-With DP Version 24.1 additional security features like Multi-Factor Authentication and Anomaly Detection have been added.
+With DP Version 25.4 (an LTS release) additional security features and usability improvements plus enhancements for the built in deduplication technology as well as new native SAP HANA integration were added.

 Today's version of Data Protector provides full backwards compatibility with its predecessors.